 Keller, Texas, just north of Fort Worth, is known for its motto promoting the mid-sized city’s balance between “big-city comforts and small-town charm.”
 It was officially incorporated in 1955 and now supports about 43,000 residents.
 The people of Keller work hard for their money, and when the ability to earn a living is lost, times can be hard.

-However, the federal government has established an insurance program for workers who become disabled known as Social Security Disability Insurance (SSDI), and the monthly benefits it provides to qualified individuals can help those with impairments support themselves and their families.
+- However, the federal government has established an insurance program for workers who become disabled known as Social Security Disability Insurance (SSDI), and the monthly benefits it provides to qualified individuals can help those with impairments support themselves and their families.

-To qualify for SSDI, you must be disabled according to the strict definition set forth by the Social Security Administration (SSA), which is in charge of managing this insurance policy intended for workers afflicted with long-term physical or mental impairments.
+- To qualify for SSDI, you must be disabled according to the strict definition set forth by the Social Security Administration (SSA), which is in charge of managing this insurance policy intended for workers afflicted with long-term physical or mental impairments.
 It is not enough that a doctor says you are disabled or that you qualify as disabled for other government programs.

-According to the SSA, you may receive SSDI benefits only if a physical condition or psychological impairment prevents you from working any of the jobs you performed before the disability occurred.
+- According to the SSA, you may receive SSDI benefits only if a physical condition or psychological impairment prevents you from working any of the jobs you performed before the disability occurred.
 In addition, the SSA must determine that you are unable to adjust to other types of work because of the disability, and it must be expected to continue for one year or longer or result in your death.

-Applying for SSDI in Keller begins with submitting an application, medical records and additional documents for evidence to the nearest SSA office, which is in Fort Worth.
+- Applying for SSDI in Keller begins with submitting an application, medical records and additional documents for evidence to the nearest SSA office, which is in Fort Worth.
 You can also submit an application online.
 Although this may sound simple, it is very daunting and complicated for those who are unfamiliar with the system or with medical terminology.